| Source: RARE Magazine, November 2007 Written By: Tolly Moseley

 efficient and Euro-style washers and dryers, and double-pane

+windows for effective insulation.
 But the best kind of green?
 That which you will not be spending.

 While the average price of a home in south Austin hovers around